 The meaning of “als” in German as a conjunction is very similar to the English “when”.
 The main difference is that we can only use it in the past tense (Präteritum, Perfekt, and Plusquamperfekt) but NOT in the present or any of the two German future tenses.
 In a sense, as a “conjunction” it describes a particular moment in the past.
 Most likely, it is the easiest way to remember it by keeping in mind the sentence beginning “Als ich ein Kind war …” (When I was a child…).
 So whenever you talk in the past tense about a specific moment, you can use “als”.

 2. What is the meaning of “wenn”?

-By the help of the German word “wenn” we can express a condition in a sentence.
+With the help of the German word “wenn” we can express a condition in a sentence.
 Also, “wenn” is a conjunction, and therefore it connects to sentences with each other.
 In the case of “wenn” the verb also goes to the end, the same way, as we have discussed it for “als” in the previous paragraph.
 The reason why people confuse “wenn” and “als” is that both of them can have the meaning of “when” in English.
 Besides, “wenn” functions as the equivalent for the English “if”.
 Therefore, it might not surprise you to hear that we usually use “wenn” when we want to express a condition.
-Consequently the main clause and the subordinary clause need to have a relation in the sense of “If A then B”.
+Consequently, the main clause and the subordinate clause need to have a relation in the sense of “If A then B”.
 In contrast to “als” we can use “wenn” in all German times.